Man arrested in Baton Rouge Regions Bank robbery previously arrested in 2014 for robbing same bank

 The only person injured was Harris, who received minor injuries in the scuffle.
 Harris was booked for armed robbery, unauthorized use of a moving vehicle, and simple battery.
 Harris had a previous arrest history of armed robbery, domestic violence and theft as well as a previous warrant.

 Records show Harris was previously arrested for robbing the same bank in April 2014; arrest documents say Harris pointed a gun at employees before the employees took cash from the drawer, put the money in a bag and gave it back to Harris.
-Harris was sentenced for 10 years in prison for the robbery.
+Harris was sentenced for 10 years in prison for the robbery, released on May 24, 2024, almost a year before Thursday's attempted robbery.

 One of the citizens who stepped up also has put in an application for the police department, McKneely said.